 - Rapid chargers are convenient for charging batteries with very little charge left

-- The cables are always tethered to the rapid chargers, but it’s always a good idea to take your charging cable with you at all times.
+- The cables are always tethered to the rapid chargers, but it’s always a good idea to always take your charging cable with you

 Considering whether you would like a home, workplace or public charge point?